ashlynantoo/cocktail-db/README.md

-Cocktail DB
-A database of cocktails developed using React
+Cocktail DB is a database of cocktails developed using React